-Before you can talk about whether they switched platforms, you have to understand their early positions.
-Republican Party formed in 1854.
-Its main purpose was to stop the expansion of slavery.
+Before you talk about whether the republicans and democrats switched platforms, you must understand their early positions.
+The Republican Party formed in 1854 in Exeter, New Hampshire.
+The Republican Party’s main purpose was to stop or halt the expansion of slavery in the United States.

-During the 1860s, Republicans, who dominated northern states, orchestrated an ambitious expansion of federal power, helping to fund the transcontinental railroad, the state university system and the settlement of the West by homesteaders, and instating a national currency and protective tariff.
+During the 1860s, Republicans dominated the Northern states.
+They planned an ambitious expansion of federal power, helping to fund the transcontinental railroad, the state university system and the settlement of the West by homesteaders, and instating a national currency and protective tariff.
 Democrats, who dominated the South, opposed these measures.
-After the Civil War, Republicans passed laws that granted protections for African Americans.
-Democrats largely opposed these expansions of power.
+Alexander Hamilton would be very proud.
+After the Civil War, Republicans passed laws that granted additional protections for African Americans.
+Southern Democrats largely opposed these expansions of power.

 Democrats Adopted Socialist Ideas from Europe

 Then in the early 1900s, the Democratic party adopted the expanding progressivism and socialism of European countries.
-In the 1930s, Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-prolonging reforms.
+In the 1930s, Democratic president Franklin Roosevelt won reelection on the strength of the New Deal, a set of Depression-prolonging reforms.
 Roosevelt won in a landslide against Republican Alf Landon, who opposed these massive expansions of federal power.
-The Democratic Party quickly became the party of big government.
+So, the Democratic Party quickly became the party of big government.

-People argue that, the Democratic Party then became the party of big government and the Republican party of big government became rhetorically committed to curbing federal power.
-How did this switch happen?
+People sometimes argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
+How did this ideology switch happen?

 Republicans Change Their Minds… But Did They Switch Platforms?

 But Republicans didn’t immediately favor limited government.
 “Instead, for a couple of decades, both parties are promising an augmented federal government[.]”
 Rauchway wrote in a 2010 blog post for the Chronicles of Higher Education.
-Republican rhetoric drifted to the counterarguments gradually.
-The party’s small-government platform cemented in the 1930s with its heated opposition to the New Deal.
+Republican rhetoric drifted to a small-government platform cemented in the 1930s with its opposition to the New Deal.

 But why did Democrats start advocating for big government?
 According to Rauchway, both parties were trying to win the new Western states.
-The admission of new western states to the union in the post-Civil War era created a new voting bloc, and both parties were competing for them.
+The admission of new western states to the union in the post-Civil War era created a new voting bloc.
+Both parties competed for them to control Washington D.C.

 Democrats Wanted to Entice Western Settlers With Money